 Intermediate skiers should focus on flex from 100 to 110.
 A higher flex number indicates the boot will have more resistance and responsiveness.
 The boot can handle more aggressive turns and faster descents than soft boots.
 “If the boot is too soft, the skier won’t be able to control their ski,” said Weis.

 If you’re a beginner skier but heavier set, consider a medium flex boot right off the bat.

 Advanced and expert skiers should buy boots with flex from 110 to 130.
 These designs provide the highest level of response and hold their own through speed.
 The price tag is higher in this category because these boots usually have a more technical build.

 Advanced-level boots strategically place and integrate a range of soft, medium, or stiff materials into the design for optimal energy transfer.
 Don’t be surprised if the most rigid boots, typically intended for racers, simply feel too tight to use as an everyday driver.

 Sizing: Mondopoint & Last Width

 Ski boots use unisex mondopoint sizing, often referred to as “mondo,” which is the foot length in millimeters.
-You’ll also commonly see this size reference in centimeters, instead, like the 24.5-30.5 size range for the Fischer Ranger 130 Walk DYN.
+You’ll also commonly see this size reference in centimeters, instead, like the 24.5-30.5 size range, for instance.